cran-task-views/MetaAnalysis/MetaAnalysis.md

 - `r pkg("meta", priority = "core")` provides functions to read and work with files output by RevMan 4 and 5.
 - `r pkg("metagear")` provides many tools for the systematic review process including screening articles, downloading the articles, generating a PRISMA diagram, and some tools for effect sizes. `r pkg("revtools")` provides tools for downloading from bibliographic databases and uses machine learning methods to process them. `r pkg("citationchaser")` assists in the process of chasing citations. `r pkg("MetaNLP")` pre--processes titles and abstracts for use in screening before a meta-analysis.
 - `r pkg("esci")` also provides a large range of effect sizes.
+-`r pkg("metacor")` calculates effect sizes in pre-post studies and imputes missing variances and correlations.
 - `r pkg("metavcov")` computes the variance-covariance matrix for multivariate meta-analysis when correlations between outcomes can be provided but not between treatment effects.
 - `r pkg("clubSandwich")` and `r pkg("metafor")` provide functions to impute variance-covariance matrix for multivariate meta-analysis.
 - `r pkg("metafuse")` uses a fused lasso to merge covariate estimates across a number of independent datasets.